Year 1838

 of using the State courts in the attempt to maintain their rights; but such

-privilege was denied And the petitioners were outlawed.
+privilege was denied and the petitioners were outlawed.
 The Supreme Court of

-the United states, however, refused to ratify the acts of Georgia, declaring
+the United States, however, refused to ratify the acts of Georgia, declaring

 the same to be unconstitutional.
 The Indians appealed to the president, but he

 refused to interfere.
-On the contrary, he recommended that the Cherokees be
+On the contrary, he recommended that the Cherokees be removed

-broken tribes.
+tribes.
 With great reluctance the Cherokees yielded to the necessity of

 removal.
 Though they had been paid more than five million dollars for their